 You may want to read:

 Question – We are looking for a new church.
 Would you mind answering this question for us: If you were looking for a church, what kind of pastor would you be looking for in that church?
-I know there are a lot of things to consider when hunting for a church but we were wondering about the leadership, as in what makes a good pastor.
-Thanks for your time.
+I know many things to consider when hunting for a church, but we wondered about leadership and what makes a good pastor.
+Thanks for your time. —Supporting Member

 The first step is to seek advice.
 It is wise, humble, and essential.
 The decision is too big to make without external input.
-Church life is one of the three biggest spheres of your life.
-Work and family are the other two.
-You live most of your life in these interrelated circles, and when any one of them become unsettled, it can make life uncertain and even uncomfortable.
+Church life is one of the three most significant spheres of your life, and work and family are the other two.
+You live most of your life in these interrelated circles, and when any one of them becomes unsettled, it can make life uncertain and even uncomfortable.

-I am not calling you stupid—at least you are no more stupid than I am.
+I am not calling you foolish—at least you are not more foolish than I am.
 But you must receive care from others, which is one of the many things that distinguishes Christians from our worldly counterparts.
-You humbly recognize your need to be cared for, while seeking interdependent relationships who are for you.
-And none of those outside relationships are more important than the shepherd you want to submit to receive his care.
+You humbly recognize your need to receive care while seeking interdependent relationships who are for you.
+And none of those outside relationships are more critical than the shepherd you want to submit to receive his care.

 Shepherding care does not mean the lead pastor of the church will be personally pastoring you.
 That is not always possible, especially if you land in a large church.
 Of course, the size of the church should not matter.
 Congregational size is a matter of personal preference.
 You can receive the care of the pastor regardless of the size.

 The shepherd’s role is not what he does for you but what he provides for you.
 Though the pastor may not give you his undivided attention, he can offer you his expert care.
 The kind of care he provides for you and others will flow out of the type of person he is.
 The pastor of a small church and the pastor of a large church is the same in this way: they determine the shepherding care the church provides and the sheep receive.
 Regardless of the church’s size, the church leader sets the attitude, direction, and quality of the care.
 The church reflects his personality.